Our world is better off now than at any point in human history, but at the same time things have never been worse.

 Democracy is designed to prevent such an abrupt overthrow of the status quo.

 We’re under enormous pressure to transition to a zero-carbon economy as quickly as possible.
-If we intend to keep global warming within manageable limits, we must reduce emissions to To get a sense of just how fast that is, consider the incubation periods of oil, coal and gas: it took these three energy sources 60 years to grow from 5% of our energy supply to their respective highs of 50%, 40% and 25%.
+If we intend to keep global warming within manageable limits, we must reduce emissions to zero within the next 30 years.
+To get a sense of just how fast that is, consider the incubation periods of oil, coal and gas: it took these three energy sources 60 years to grow from 5% of our energy supply to their respective highs of 50%, 40% and 25%.
 If sustainable energy were to follow the same pattern, then solar, wind and biomass would not be our dominant energy sources until 2079.
 Which is to say: 30 years too late.
 And remember, we need sustainable energy to not only become the dominant source but to cover all of our energy needs.

 Add to that the existing – and likely growing – resistance to this transition and the lingering skepticism about climate change, and it becomes clear: democracy based on participation and popular support is not the quickest way to achieve a social transformation of this magnitude.
 On the contrary, democracy is designed to prevent such an abrupt overthrow of the status quo.
 As correspondent Rutger Bregman recently observed, rapid, far-reaching changes to the fabric of society have usually taken place during wartime.